 A word on equivalent focal lengths

-On an APS-C body, the same lens will have an effective focal length of 75mm (80mm for Canon), making it a better fit for portraiture.
+One thing that's worth being aware of is that a 50mm lens does not always produce the field of view of a 50mm lens, depending on the sensor size of the camera you're using.
+On an APS-C body, such as a Fujifilm X camera, the same lens will have an effective focal length of 75mm (80mm for Canon), making it a better fit for portraiture.

 Shrink down to a Micro Four Thirds camera, and a 50mm lens will have an 100mm effective focal length, more suitable for really tight portraits and short telephoto shooting.

-In fact, the MFT lens in this test group is a bit less than 50mm: its 42.5mm focal length equates to 85mm in full-frame terms.
+With that in mind, the MFT lens we've included here is a bit less than 50mm: its 42.5mm focal length equates to 85mm in full-frame terms.
 Many regard that as spot-on for portraiture.

 Whichever camp you’re in, a ‘nifty fifty’ might well be the only prime lens you ever buy, so it pays to get a good one.
 Even so, nobody likes spending over the odds.
-We’ve sought out lenses that give great performance at a variety of price points.
+So let's take a look at the best 50mm lenses available right now...